wearebraid/vueformulate.com/docs/guide/README.md

----
-title: Introduction
----

-## Introduction
+# Introduction

-VueFormulate is to be the easiest way to build forms using [Vue](https://vuejs.org/), but that doesn't mean you have to sacrifice power.
-Web based forms seem easy to build at first blush, but as any front end engineer knows they can be get complicated and are always tedious.
+VueFormulate aims to be the easiest way to build forms using [Vue](https://vuejs.org/), but that doesn't mean you have to sacrifice power.
+Web forms seem easy to build at first blush, but as any engineer knows they can be get complicated and tedious to implement well.

 Consider some of the things a single input "field" needs to account for: Markup for each type (text, textarea, select etc), a label, an initial value when